j-e-yosemite/j-e-yosemite.github.io/details.md

 ## Disclaimer!

-As of March 1, 2016, Aramark has succeeded Delaware North as the concessioner for Yosemite National Park.
+As of March 1, 2016, Aramark has succeeded Delaware North as the concessionaire for Yosemite National Park.
 Due to a [trademark dispute](http://www.nps.gov/yose/learn/news/yosemite-national-park-to-change-historic-property-names.htm), Aramark has changed the names of many iconic Yosemite destinations.
 In protest, we'll continue to use the names we know Yosemite by.
 To avoid confusion, however, note that:

 * **The Ahwahnee Hotel** is now The Majestic Yosemite Hotel
 * **Yosemite Lodge at the Falls** is now Yosemite Valley Lodge